Skip to main content

 •

-Janet Barr is a Registered Principal with and securities are offered through LPL Financial, Member FINRA/SIPC.
+Janet Barr is a LPL Registered Principal with and securities are offered through LPL Financial, Member FINRA/SIPC.
 Investment advice offered through Wealthcare Advisory Partners dba Collaborative Financial Solutions, LLC a registered investment advisor.

-Collaborative Financial Solutions and Wealthcare Advisory Partners are separate entities from LPL Financial.
-The LPL registered representatives from Collaborative Financial Solutions, may only discuss securities or transact business with persons who are residents of AZ, CA, MO, MT, OH, OR, PA, TX, VA, and WA.
+Collaborative Financial Solutions, may only discuss securities or transact business with persons who are residents of AZ, CA, MO, MT, OH, OR, PA, TX, VA, and WA.

 Collaborative Financial Solutions © 2006-2017 All Rights Reserved